-Confession: I haven't met a truly happy, satisfied person this year.
+Confession: I haven't met a truly happy, satisfied person for quite some time.

 I think if there is one journey that a lot of people are taking at the moment; it's trying to find a slice of lasting happiness.
 Not just a fleeting sight of it for a night, or a weekend, but the kind that doesn't leave in a hurry; something more lasting, something a bit more eternal.

 Where do you look for something like happiness though?

 If you're anything like most people, it comes down to three things: sex, success, and stories.

 Popular culture says that you'll find happiness when you find that hot girl or boy to spend a night with (or more), when you get promoted at work or get some respect for your personal project, or by being able to tell wild stories about getting wasted and the other things that followed.